 We are committed to developing all international students, whether short-term or long-term, in English proficiency, cultural harmony, academic engagement, and international understanding.
 We aim to ensure that all students achieve their personal academic best in a safe and welcoming environment, and that all students leave our school equipped to lead a productive life as part of an increasingly globalised world.
-The Heights is certified by DECD to accommodate long-term international students.
-We are currently hosting a number of long-term international students from Brazil and Korea.
+The Heights is certified by the Department for Education to accommodate long-term international students.
+We have hosted a number of long-term international students from Japan, Germany, France, Korea and Thailand.

-For more information on Jit Sin High School, please visit the school’s website at http://www.smjk.edu.my/school/index.php?schid=11 (in English, Mandarin and Malay).
+For more information on Jit Sin High School, please visit the school’s website (in English, Mandarin and Malay).

 We also regularly host visiting teachers, principals and education officials.
 We have hosted groups from a number of countries including China, Thailand, Indonesia and New Caledonia.

-The International Education Services office of DECD manages internationalism services across DECD schools, including student enrolments and study tours.
+The International Education Services office manages internationalism services across Department for Education schools, including student enrolments and study tours.

 For more information, please visit the following sites:

-For more information on Internationalism at The Heights School, please contact Bob Powell at email@example.com or (08) 8263 6244.
+For more information on Internationalism at The Heights School, please contact Robin Parsons at firstname.lastname@example.org or (08) 8263 6244.